datacoves/dbt-coves/docs/commands/README.md

 ## Usage Examples

 Throughout the command documentation, you'll find usage examples that demonstrate how to use each command and its various options.
-These examples are designed to help you understand the command's functionality and provide a starting point for incorporating it into your data engineering workflows.
+These examples are designed to help you understand the command's functionality and provide a starting point for incorporating it into your data engineering workflow.

 ## Contributing

-If you find any issues or have suggestions for improving the command documentation, please refer to the [Contributing Guidelines](../contributing.md) for information on how to submit your feedback or contributions.
+If you find any issue or have suggestions for improving the command documentation, please refer to the [Contributing Guidelines](../contributing.md) for information on how to submit your feedback or contributions.